herobd/dessurt/README.md

 ### train.py

 This is the script that executes training based on a configuration file.
 The training code is found in `trainer/`.
-The config file specifies which trainer is used.

 The usage is: `python train.py -c CONFIG.json`  (see below for example config file)